 What does these actions mean for GUSS and UEW?
 The current contractors will be paid for damages?
 Again, those who understand the law of contracts know the implications.

-This is the worst case scenario that will bring UEW to its knees.
+The looming danger This is the worst case scenario that will bring UEW to its knees.
 There are serious repercussions beyond the financial implications of these irresponsible actions by the Council Chairman, Professor Emmanuel Nicholas Abakah, and the Pro-Vice-Chancellor, Rev. Anthony Afful-Broni.
 The single most important consequence is that UEW lecturers’ and administrators pension scheme will collapse.
 Your guess is as good as mine when that happens.
 The members of GUSS will not sit to watch that happen.
 No. Never!
 Their ineptitude and lies have been tolerated until now.
 Their greed has caused much disgrace to the name and reputation of the University that once received much international recognition including green environment award.
 What is this?
 Why such greed?
 Why such hard-heartedness?
 Why such commitment to destroy everything UEW stands for?
 I wonder if people have no conscience at all.
 Well-meaning people will rise up before you turn UEW into something else.